tsobczak11/SurplusSaver/documentation/glossary.md

    - **Synonyms:** Distributor, Supplier, Providor

-   - **Description:** A farm is the individual who is looking to provide other with their surplus product.
+   - **Description:** A farm is the institution that is looking to provide others with their surplus product.

    - **Relationship(s):** Farm-Retrieves-Order 1(1)-M(1), farm-ShipsTo-Shipment M(1)-M(1)